-Broadcast entries must have been intended to be of ‘primary interest’ to a regional audience, within the Chapter’s designated awards area and must have had their first transmission in that awards area during the eligibility period.
-Entries must not have been available for viewing by more than 50% of the U.S. television homes during the eligibility year.
-Entries that are available to more than 50% of the U.S. television homes should be submitted to NATAS’ national awards (see exceptions).
+Broadcast and cablecast entries must have been produced and intended for a regional or local audience, within the Chapter’s designated awards area, and must have had their first transmission in that awards area during the eligibility period.
+Entries produced and intended for a wider audience (a national audience) should be submitted for consideration in NATAS’ national awards.

-Broadband entries must have been intended for consumption and be ‘of primary interest’ to a regional audience, within the Chapter’s designated awards area.
-It is advised that broadband content intended for a wider audience (a national audience) be submitted for consideration in The National Academy of Television Arts & Sciences’ national awards.
+Video content distributed via the Internet must have been produced and intended for a regional or local audience within the Chapter’s designated awards area.
+Internet content intended for a wider audience (a national audience) should be submitted for consideration in NATAS’ national awards.

 - Local station news coverage that may receive national exposure should be submitted to regional Emmy® Award competitions.

-Pornographic, violent, defamatory or offensive material is not accepted.
-The interpretation of the Awards Committee is final and absolute.
+CONTENT ELIGIBILITY: The interpretation of the Chapter Awards Committee is final and absolute.
 Entries must be submitted as originally shown.
 There may not be any post-broadcast changes except as noted in the category descriptions.